 Step 2: Biometrics Appointment

-Once you have successfully filled out the application online and have paid the visa fee and healthcare surcharge, you will then be able to book an appointment at one of the application centres.
+Once you’ve successfully filled out the application and paid the visa fee and healthcare surcharge, you can book an appointment at one of the application centres.
 You need to bring your printed application form, printed appointment confirmation, visa fee receipt, current passport (valid for at least six months), one recent photograph, a bank statement proving you have at least £1,890 in your account, and other required documents.
 See the full list of documents here.

-When you arrive at the office, they will check the documents you have provided and package them in a DHL envelope to be shipped to New York for processing.
-You will also have to provide fingerprints and they will take a photo for the visa.
+When you arrive at the office, they’ll check the documents you’ve provided and package them in a DHL envelope to be shipped to New York for processing.
+You’ll also have your fingerprints and photo taken for the visa.

 - I read online that the appointment takes around 30 minutes, but after waiting 20 minutes or so for my appointment, I was at the application centre for almost an hour in total, so make sure to give yourself a sufficient amount of time